Microsoft/azure-docs.cs-cz/articles/active-directory/manage-apps/application-sign-in-problem-on-premises-application-proxy.md

 ms.author: mimart
 ms.reviewer: asteen
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 4483dc75d116e75521cb348b56dac418b3e012a8
+ms.openlocfilehash: 91a00e243032fd9702e8b549c75363f1a3e1c87f
-ms.sourcegitcommit: 04ec7b5fa7a92a4eb72fca6c6cb617be35d30d0c
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/22/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "68381325"
+ms.locfileid: "74232329"
 ---
-# <a name="problems-signing-in-to-an-on-premises-application-using-the-azure-ad-application-proxy"></a>Problémy s přihlašováním k místní aplikaci pomocí proxy aplikací služby Azure AD
+# <a name="problems-signing-in-to-an-on-premises-application-using-the-azure-ad-application-proxy"></a>Problems signing in to an on-premises application using the Azure AD application proxy

-Pokud máte problémy s přihlášením do místní aplikace, můžete zkusit problém vyřešit podle následujících pokynů.
+If you are having problems signing in an on-premises application, you can try following the steps below to resolving your problem.

 ## <a name="i-can-load-my-application-but-something-on-the-page-looks-broken"></a>Můžu aplikaci načíst, ale něco na stránce zřejmě není v pořádku